rhk4360/doctor-app/README.md

 The frontend code lives within the app folder.
 It's broken out into a components folder where reusable components live.
 A containers folder, where containers or pages live.
 The pages are associated with routes defined within the containers/App/index.js file.
 For styles, we are using styled-components which is fairly new to me, but seems good.

+Things I want to do:
+1. Persist app state across browser refreshes
+2. Come up with a better seed using import for mongodb
+3. More unit testing
+4. File upload with mongo/GridFS